isellsoap/francescoschwarz.com/src/_content/posts/2016-02-05-aesthetics-of-the-invisible.md

   - accessibility
   - aural ux
   - markup
+image:
+  url: /images/main/2016/02/aesthetics-of-the-invisible.jpg
+  alt: Shaped, curved rock walls.
 twitterTimeline: '1063054069026164738'
 ---
+Sometimes one single hidden glyph in a HTML markup makes the difference between a good and an outstanding front-end.
 I recently had that insight after browsing through the HTML markup of [zeit.de](https://www.zeit.de/) (which I do a lot after the [phenomenal redesign](https://www.edenspiekermann.com/projects/zeit-online/)).
 When you look at the heading structure of a teaser you notice two things:

 1. The heading is actually marked up as a heading (weirdly enough not common on big German news websites).
 2. Between the subheadline and the headline is a hidden colon.